7 minute read

-- 14 countries are piloting CBDCs, including China and South Korea.
+- Fourteen countries are piloting CBDCs, including China and South Korea.

-- 87 countries are researching or developing a CBDC, including the US, Canada, the UK, and several EU countries.
+- Eighty-seven countries are researching or developing a CBDC, including the US, Canada, the UK, and several EU countries.

-Other countries are considering how to regulate digital currencies.
-In March, US President Biden signed an executive order calling on the government to examine the risks and benefits of cryptocurrencies—the first step to a federal approach to regulation and oversight.
-In addition, the International Monetary Fund is actively advocating for a unified regulatory approach to protect the stability of the global financial system.
-Expect more development as governments take a more active role in regulating cryptocurrencies.
+Meanwhile, governments are working out how to regulate digital currencies.
+In March, US President Biden signed an executive order calling on the government to examine the risks and benefits of cryptocurrencies — the first step to a federal approach to regulation and oversight.
+And the International Monetary Fund is actively advocating for a unified regulatory approach to protect the stability of the global financial system.
+Expect more development as governments take a more active role in this space.

 According to Andrew Mathieson, chief enterprise initiatives officer at Global Payments, cryptocurrencies—or any digital currency—are just new forms of money.
-Any way money can be used today, digital currencies could theoretically be used in the future.
-That includes the ability to purchase and hold cryptocurrencies in a digital wallet, earn rewards or redeem loyalty points, and yes, even the ability to use cryptocurrency as the agreed-upon tender between businesses and their customers.
+In the future, they could theoretically be used for any of the things we use money for today.
+That includes purchasing and holding cryptocurrencies in a digital wallet, earning rewards or redeeming loyalty points in crypto and even using cryptocurrency as the agreed-upon tender between businesses and customers.

+But there are still hurdles to overcome for crypto to gain universal acceptance as a form of money.
 Because of the volatility of unregulated cryptocurrencies, it might be years before we see the majority of businesses accepting cryptocurrency for payment.
-Even though companies like Starbucks accept cryptocurrency payments today, the volatility presents a risk too high for most companies.
+Even though companies like Starbucks accept cryptocurrency payments today, the risk is still too high for most companies.

-It's more likely in the near future that the list of companies offering cryptocurrency as rewards will expand.
+Short term, it's more likely that businesses will take smaller steps into the space, like offering cryptocurrency as rewards.
 In fact, 44% of Americans would be interested in receiving cryptocurrency as a reward in place of traditional cash-back programs, setting the stage for new business opportunities.
-For example:

-- Shake Shack now offers rewards in Bitcoin for its customers that pay through Cash App.
+- Shake Shack now offers rewards in Bitcoin for customers that pay through Cash App.